Quantum and classical query complexities of functions of matrices: Acknowledgements

 \section{Acknowledgements}

-We would like to thank Ronald de Wolf for helpful comments on an earlier version of this paper.
+The research is supported by the National Key Research Project of China under Grant No. 2023YFA1009403, and received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No.\ 817581).
 We acknowledge support from EPSRC grant EP/T001062/1.
-This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No.\ 817581).
 No new data were created during this study.
+We would like to thank Ronald de Wolf for helpful comments on an earlier version of this paper.
 This project was partially finished when the second author was a research associate at the University of Bristol.